Claude Ferguson: Off-road vehicles in the Hoosier National Forest

 Trail construction began without the advance approval the forest service regulation requires and in August 1974, the Forest Service began the ambitious construction of ORV trails in the Hoosier Forest with an opening date of October 14, 1974.

 He witnessed these trails being built illegally with $34,000 of public money that had been budgeted for routine maintenance of roads and trails.
 The Hoosier National Forest budgets had been severely reduced for fiscal years 1974 and 1975.
 The budget cuts forced a reduction in force in engineering personnel and was barely sufficient for routine maintenance of existing roads and trails systems.
 When the contractor was told to bill the work to the Forest Service for "routine maintenance", he was outraged that these funds were being diverted and declared this was a "violation of the law".

 October 9, 1974, Forest Supervisor Don Girton, District Ranger Frank Haubry, Ferguson and others took a tour to review the newly built ORV trails.
 Ferguson observed numerous violations of the Forest Service Trail Standards, including but not limited to; reverse curves, trail grades, stumps and logs left in place, damage to soil and watershed lands, damage to wildlife habitat areas and timber production areas.
-Mr. Girton dismissed Ferguson's concern as "one mans opinion".
+Mr. Girton dismissed Ferguson's concern as "one man's opinion".
 According to IDS News Staff writer, Gloria Joseph, Girton was later quoted as saying, "If you want to nitpick, you might find some deviation from the ORV standards in the trails".

 On October 13, 1974, Ferguson conducted a field trip for environmentalists and reporters to observe the trail damage.
 They noted damage to the wilderness area, Nebo Ridge, which led to the lawsuit filed against the U.S. Forest Service.